ChamalGomesHSO/nix-config/README.md

 ### 2. Install Nix Package Manager

-If Nix is not installed, run the official installer:
+If Nix is not installed, run the official installer (yes to all defaults):

 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon